 The list of cognitive biases that can affect investors keeps growing.
 An explosion of studies show that observed decision-making under real and test conditions is hard.
-Just look at the wheel from Buster Bensen's cognitive bias cheat sheet, the single best graphic I have seen which lists and categorizes the cognitive biases investors face, to get a flavor of the problem.
-Nevertheless, this work does a good job of reducing all of these biases into four problem categories:
+Just look at the wheel from Buster Bensen's cognitive bias cheat sheet, the single best graphic I have seen, which lists and categorizes the cognitive biases investors face, to get a flavor of the problem.
+This work does a good job of reducing all of these biases into four problem categories:

 1. What do you do with too much information?